esg4aspl/SPL-AT-Gherkin-Extension/SPL-AT-Gherkin/README.md

 ## Usage
 After cloning the repository, you can extract jar file from maven project.
 Then, you can generate Test classes, Page classes and testng.xml files automatically with it.
 Feature files which are written in SPL-AT-Gherkin language should be prepared before.
+Jar file which is located on out/artifacts/SPL_AT_Gherkin_jar also could be used for generation.

 :exclamation: Note : Please ensure that all bash scripts are located on same line.